ABM has been top of mind for several years, but the many businesses (SMBs in particular) have yet to implement any formal ABM strategy.

 Once you’ve collected these details, you can build an “influence matrix,” which will give you and your team members more clarity into the buying and decision making processes within the account.
 This step can decrease your sales cycle by as much as 50%.

-According to 75% of executives surveyed by ITSMA, prospects welcome even unsolicited material when the ideas are relevant to their business.
 After you’ve found the right accounts and the right contacts, deliver relevant business insights.

 To organize your account based plays effectively, you need to know:

 This information will lead you to the content and delivery methods you should use with each account.
 Providing compelling insights generates credibility, trust, and ultimately more business.

 Identify the Right ABM Data with Insight Resources